StanekFr/StanekFr.github.io/about/index.md

 <!--* [Posts]({{ site.url }}/images/fm-header-6.jpg): Valley on the way to Naimona’nyi Glacier (Tibet)-->
 <!--* [Team]({{ site.url }}/images/fm-header-7.jpg): Landmannalaugar, Iceland-->
 <!--* [About]({{ site.url }}/images/fm-header-8.jpg): Pyrenees, France -->

-### Other things

-In my spare time, I enjoy sleeping, having good food, traveling, and I like all kinds of sports :)